 Climate and energy infrastructure issues were a key legislative focus during the 117th Congress.
 In 2021, President Biden signed the IIJA into law, which provided federal funding for a host of programs to promote clean energy, energy efficiency, grid resilience, and electrification of the transportation sector.
-Many public power utilities have been selected for IIJA grants that will help them reduce their GHG emissions or facilitate their ability to reduce emissions from other sectors, such as transportation.
 Further, the IRA, signed into law in 2022, expanded existing energy tax credits and created new ones, including for nuclear power and carbon capture, among other technologies, to promote clean energy technologies to reduce emissions to address climate change.
 The IRA also for the first time made these credits available to public power utilities through elective pay.
-APPA is working to ensure that the elective pay tax credits created by the IRA are implemented in a way that will allow public power utilities to make further investments in clean energy technologies.

 The 118th Congress focused on oversight of federal agencies, such as the Departments of Energy, Transportation, and Treasury, tasked with implementing the energy tax credits and grant programs created by the IRA and IIJA, and on executive actions to address climate change, including EPA's power plant regulations.
 Congress held several hearings on the proposed and final rules, with Republicans largely focused on the rules' impact on electric reliability and Democrats predominantly focused on the purported public health benefits of the rules.
-In December 2023, Republicans on the House Energy & Commerce Committee passed the Guaranteeing Reliable Infrastructure Development (GRID) Act (H.R.
-6185), which would require the Federal Energy Regulatory Commission to review and comment on federal agency actions that are likely to have a significant, negative impact on the reliability of the bulk-power system.
-APPA supported H.R.
-6185.
+Beginning in January 2025, the 119th Congress has focused extensively on electric reliability and resource adequacy issues.
+In May, Representative Troy Balderson (R-OH) introduced H.R.
+3616, the Reliable Power Act, which would require the Federal Energy Regulatory Commission (FERC) to review federal agency actions that are likely to have a significant, negative impact on the reliability of the bulk power system.
+APPA supports H.R.
+3616.
+In addition to H.R.
+3616, the